Rawrshak/Rawrshak/README.md

     - Docker for local graph node
     - Graph Node API which can be accessible via GraphQL api
     - Set up demo data for testing
+- Set up a JSON server for querying game and asset data
+- Implement Unity Project that allows for Viewing Asset Information
+- Proof of concept for serving standardized cloud assets and loading them in a game during runtime